 As well as nutrition, we will look at the way you handle the stress, lifestyle, sleep and much more.

 The 6-weeks AIP Programme ensures you get the information and inspiration that you need.

 I offer 20-Minute Free Discovery Call to discuss your health concerns, to see if we’re a good fit to work together.

-√ One to one Consultations with your nutritionist, an autoimmune expert
+√ One to one weekly Consultations with your nutritionist, an autoimmune expert

 • 1 x 90-minute Initial Consultation